Track your Experiment Progress using Events

 Using events, tracking the progress of an experiment becomes very easy and can often be fully automated though.

-You can download the example data used in this guide here and find the code here.
+You can download the example data used in this guide here.

 Events are essentially timestamps within a recording that have been marked with a name.
 We need to keep track of when a specific image is shown during a recording, so we can associate the according fixation data with that image.
 Thus, we will create an event at the start and end of each image presentation to mark this section.

-Events can either be created post hoc in the project editor, or at recording time using either the real-time API or Pupil Invisible Monitor.
-In this example we are interested in fully automating the event creation and will thus use the real-time API to save events, but depending on your use-case you could use either of those methods.
+Events can either be created post hoc in the project editor, or at recording time using either the real-time API or the Pupil Invisible Monitor app.
+In this example, we are interested in fully automating the event creation and will thus use the real-time API to save events, but depending on your use case you could use either of those methods.

-The implementation for stimulus presentation is minimal.
-The images are loaded using OpenCV and are displayed in a full-screen window for fixed amount of time.
+The implementation of stimulus presentation is minimal.
+The images are loaded using OpenCV and are displayed in a full-screen window for a fixed amount of time.

 import time